okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/openidconnect/appatidp.md

 For example, if your Okta subdomain is called `company`, then the URL would be: `https://company.okta.com/oauth2/v1/authorize/callback`.
 If you have configured a custom domain in your Okta Org, use that value to construct your redirect URI, such as `https://login.company.com/oauth2/v1/authorize/callback`.

-Specify the Okta URI and the custom URI in the external IdP's allowed redirect URI list.
+Specify both the Okta URI and the custom URI in the allowed redirect URI list if you intend to make requests from both URIs.

 > **Note:** If you've built your own custom Identity Provider, you need the client ID and the client secret generated for the Identity Provider so you can add it to the Okta configuration in the next section.